1964 Louisville Cardinals football team

 The 1964 Louisville Cardinals football team was an American football team that represented the University of Louisville in the Missouri Valley Conference (MVC) during the 1964 NCAA University Division football season.
-In their 19th season under head coach Frank Camp, the Cardinals compiled a 1–9 record (0–3 against conference opponents) and were outscored by a total of 217 to 70.
+In their 19th season under head coach Frank Camp, the Cardinals compiled an overall record of 1–9 record with a mark of 0–4 in conference play, placing last out of five teams in the MVC, and were outscored by opponents 217 to 70.

 The team's statistical leaders included Tom LaFramboise with 1,380 passing yards, Ron Hall with 301 rushing yards, and Al MacFarlane with 446 receiving yards and 26 points scored.